mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 - **Extensive Dataset Support:** Built-in loading functions for seven standardized benchmark datasets (Davis, Metz, Merget, KIBA, GPCR, IC, and E)
 - **Flexible Feature Engineering:** Options to use binary identifiers only, side information only, or a concatenated combination of both
 - **Robust Validation:** Implements two-tier Nested Cross-Validation (NCV) to ensure reliable hyperparameter tuning and performance estimation
-- **Strict Data Integrity:** Ensures all drugs and targets in the test set are present in the training set, preventing unintended "cold-start" scenarios
+- **Strict Data Integrity:** Ensures all drugs and targets in the test set are present in the training set, preventing unintended cold-start scenarios
 - **Performance Metrics:** Evaluation based on C-index (Concordance Index), measuring the model's ability to correctly rank interaction strengths

-## Technical Implementation
+## Dependencies

-Main code is in `fm.py`, and the instructions in `descriptions.txt`.
-The model is implemented in Python, utilizing the `libFM` library, which is highly efficient for modeling interactions in sparse datasets.

-**Dependencies:**
 * `Python ≥ 3.9`
 * `pywFM` (Python wrapper for libFM)
 * `rlscore` (For C-index calculation)